 Ten Tips For Eating Healthy in the New Year

-- Try new vegetables: Be open to experimenting and trying new vegetables, because they are the most important addition you can make to achieve a healthy diet.
+- Try new vegetables: Be open to experimenting and trying new vegetables, because they are the most important addition you can make for a healthy diet.
 You can do simple, healthy vegetables in just minutes.
 Baby green beans take just 5 minutes in boiling water and broccolini just 2 1/2 minutes!
 Dress with olive oil, salt and pepper and they taste great.

-- Watch your portions: If portion control eludes you, buy a digital kitchen scale and start measuring your portions.
-I could not live without a digital scale in my kitchen.
-You might be amazed at how much extra you’ve been eating.
+- Watch your portions: If portion control eludes you, buying a digital kitchen scale will help.
+Start measuring your portions, especially protein.
+I use a scale daily.
 For lean proteins like chicken, aim for 4-6 ounces.
 Love pasta?
-Two ounces dry is one serving (and please make it a whole grain).
-Another tip, learn to listen to your body.
-Stop when you are 80% full stop eating.
+Two ounces dry is one serving.
+Another tip, learn to listen to your body and when you are 80% full stop eating.
 It’s a Japanese practice called Hara Hachi Bu.

 - Add Whole Grains: Go for nutritious whole grains like quinoa, teff, corn, brown rice, barley, millet, buckwheat, farro, whole wheat and oats.
-Here’s a list on Wikipedia and other links below.
+Here’s a list and other links below.
 Whole grains reduce our risk for obesity, diabetes, heart disease, some cancers, stroke, and other health problems.
 Skip foods made with white flour and white rice.
 Their nutritional value is stripped in the refining process.
 Pass on white bread and white pasta.
 If you are gluten-sensitive, skip wheat, barley, rye and possibly oats as they can be contaminated with gluten (or buy g-free oats).

 - Reduce sugar: As sugar consumption in America has skyrocketed, so have lifestyle-related diseases like obesity, diabetes and heart disease.
-It’s clear: consuming too much sugar can have severe health consequences.
+It’s clear that consuming too much sugar has severe health consequences.
 Reduce the sugar and reduce the risk for stroke, obesity, diabetes, high cholesterol, and other health issues.
 Sugar dangerously hides in our diets, masked by many names.
 Here’s an article I wrote about how to read labels and find the hidden sugar.

 I hope these tips get you thinking and off to a healthy start in the New Year.
 Remember, it’s about progress, not perfection.
 Take it step-by-step and the changes you make will be sustainable for long term, positive improvements.
 One last tip that makes this easier is stocking your pantry with the right foods.
 Here’s a post to help.